adithya-s-k/adithya-s-k/README.md

 - 🔭 I trying to become a full stack web developer
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: Become a frontend webdeveloper
+- 🥅 2022 Goals: Become a frontend webdeveloper
 - ⚡ Fun fact: I love to draw and  learn new stuff
 - 🎯 Learning a lot of stuff

+## Monthly goal

+### 🔭 January
+- Learn javascript and Django and work on some projects also do projects related to machine leaning and computer vision.